Application Materials

 To be eligible for a Geophysical Fluid Dynamics Fellowship, applicants must be graduate students in any field sharing a common interest in the nonlinear dynamics of rotating, stratified fluids.
 These fields include classical fluid dynamics, physical oceanography, meteorology, astrophysics, planetary atmospheres, geological fluid dynamics, hydromagnetics, physics and applied mathematics.

-Fellows will be expected to attend the full ten weeks of the Program, complete a research project pursued under the supervision of the staff, and present a lecture and a written report for a proceedings volume at the end of the program.
+Fellows will be expected to attend the full eight weeks of the Program, complete a research project pursued under the supervision of the GFD Staff, and present a lecture and a written report for the proceedings volume at the end of the program.
+Additionally, fellows are each responsible for writing up notes on the opening lectures, which are included in the proceedings.

 Requirements